best-practice-and-impact/ons-spark/ons-spark/spark-concepts/join-concepts.md

 For `Not known`, a simple equality statement can be used.

 Finally, any values not matching any of these criteria can be mapped to `null` with [`F.otherwise()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.functions.otherwise.html) (PySpark) or `TRUE ~ NA` (sparklyr), although no values will match this criteria in our example.
-Note that this is the default value and could be omitted, but it's better to be explicit where we can.
+Note that this is the default value and could be omitted, but it is better to be explicit where we can.
 ````{tabs}
 ```{code-tab} py
 rescue_with_origin_when = rescue.withColumn("origin_type",